svix/svix-webhooks/README.md

 ### OpenTelemetry

-You may send tracing information to the OpenTelemetry Collector which allows forwarding trace events to a number of external services.
+You may send tracing information to the OpenTelemetry Collector which allows forwarding trace events to a number of external applications/services such as DataDog, Jaeger, NewRelic, Prometheus, Sentry, Signoz, and Zipkin.

 You can see more in [these instructions](./OpenTelemetry.md)